This content has been machine translated dynamically.

 - Scalability—Any node in the cluster can process the traffic.
 Multiple nodes of the cluster can process the incoming requests served by the striped virtual server.
 This improves the Web App Firewall’s ability to handle multiple simultaneous requests, thereby improving the overall performance.

 Security checks and signature protections can be deployed without the need for any additional cluster-specific Web App Firewall configuration.
-You just do the usual Web App Firewall configuration on the configuration coordinator (CCO) node for propagation to all the nodes.
+You can do the usual Web App Firewall configuration on the configuration coordinator (CCO) node for propagation to all the nodes.

 The session information is replicated across multiple nodes, but not across all the nodes in the striped configuration.
 Therefore, failover support accommodates a limited number of simultaneous failures.
 If multiple nodes fail simultaneously, the Web App Firewall might lose the session information if a failure occurs before the session is replicated on another node.